adonix-org/postrise/README.md

     </picture>
 </a>

 Get connected *FAST* with **Postrise**, a thread-safe Java library for developers to acquire pooled JDBC connections from PostgreSQL.
 Postrise provides a simple, object-oriented solution for configuring data sources while encouraging safe database access.
-The event-based architecture also enables subscriptions to the data source lifecycle.
+The event-based architecture enables subscriptions to the data source lifecycle.
 Connection pooling is delegated to the exceptional [HikariCP](https://github.com/brettwooldridge/HikariCP) implementation.

 ![Code](./img/code.png)